Why Does NIST 800 Matter to My Organization?

 - Black (blocked) and White (trusted) lists for websites and programs

 - IT security plan maintenance (see below)

 IT Security Plan Development

-To insure CUI security compliance, the best practice calls for an IT Security Plan.
+To ensure CUI security compliance, the best practice calls for an IT Security Plan.
 In many instances, such a plan is REQUIRED to do business with the Federal government or act as a subcontractor to larger contracting organizations.
 ETTE can help your organization develop a compliant IT security plan.
-We conduct the initial development of the IT Security Plan consultatively; following the security regulations for your particular industry.
+We conduct the initial development of the IT Security Plan consultative; following the security regulations for your particular industry.
 The plan also takes into consideration your organization’s size current system and budget.
 The plan will provide a clear indication of how each element of the plan addresses one or more of the fourteen families required for CUI compliance.
 The initial plan development is an affordable billable project, while ongoing maintenance of the plan is included as part of the compliance solution.